AnneCh/my-portfolio/LOGS.md

 I think I'd better get the pop up page thing out of the way first, as it may require me to install some kind of dependecy that I could use later to do what I want to do now.
 =====>>>> try to identify all things I want done, and if there are correlations/dependencies/libraries and all that could be used for each => regroup actions/software

+--- installed Material UI dependency, but didn't implement it yet
+--- problem with displaying imgs got acquainted with github issue and project settings, finally took the time to do it